 If the Group achieves a pre-determined profit target set by the Remuneration Committee, a short-term incentive ("STI") pool is available to executives and other eligible participants.
-Cash incentives (bonuses) are payable around 30 September each year.
-Using a profit target ensures variable reward is only available when value has been created for shareholders and when profit is consistent with Corporate Travel Management's approved business plan.
-The incentive pool is leveraged for performance above the threshold, to provide an incentive for executive out-performance.
+Cash incentives/bonuses are payable around 30 September each year.
+Using a profit target ensures variable reward is only available when value has been created for shareholders and when profit is consistent with CTM's approved business plan.
+The incentive pool is leveraged for performance above the threshold, to provide an incentive for executive superior performance.

 Executives have a target STI opportunity depending on the accountabilities of the role and impact on the organisation or business unit performance.
-The maximum target bonus opportunity in the 2012 year was 31% of base remuneration.
+The maximum target bonus opportunity in the 2013 year was approximately 20% (2012: 31%) of base fixed remuneration and benefits.